boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/methods-refactor.png)

 Both of which suggest that the `shouldProcess` method is our next target.
-More importantly however is what affect has this has on the core loop.
+More importantly is what affect has this has on the core loop.
 I took version 1.9.0 of `scc` and tried it out against the current branch version on the Linux kernel.

 ```
 Benchmark #1: ./scc1.9.0 linux